Salvador Mendoza Jr.: State judicial service

 Mendoza ran for a vacant seat on the superior court for Benton and Franklin counties in 2008, but lost the election.
 In May 2013, however, Mendoza was appointed by Governor Jay Inslee to fill another vacancy on the court.
-He served on the Superior Court bench in 2013–2014, until his confirmation to the federal bench.
+He served on the Superior Court bench from 2013 to 2014, until his confirmation to the federal bench.

 District court service

-On January 16, 2014, President Barack Obama nominated Mendoza to serve as a United States district judge of the United States District Court for the Eastern District of Washington, to the seat vacated by Judge Lonny R. Suko, who assumed senior status on November 1, 2013.
+On January 16, 2014, President Barack Obama nominated Mendoza to serve as a United States district judge for the Eastern District of Washington, to the seat vacated by Judge Lonny R. Suko, who assumed senior status on November 1, 2013.
 Mendoza's name was forwarded to Obama by Senator Patty Murray upon the recommendation of a bipartisan committee of eight that reviewed candidates for the Eastern District of Washington.

 Mendoza received a hearing before the United States Senate Committee on the Judiciary on March 12, 2014.
-On April 3, 2014, his nomination was reported out of committee by a 17–1 vote.
-On June 12, 2014, Senate Majority Leader Harry Reid filed for a motion to invoke cloture on the nomination.
+On April 3, 2014, his nomination was favorably reported by the committee by a 17–1 vote.
+On June 12, 2014, Majority Leader Harry Reid filed cloture on his nomination.
 On June 16, 2014, the Senate invoked cloture on his nomination by a 55–37 vote.
 On June 17, 2014, his nomination was confirmed by a 92–4 vote.
 Mendoza received his judicial commission two days later.
 A formal installation ceremony took place in August 2014.
 Mendoza was the first Latino judge of the U.S. District Court for the Eastern District of Washington.
-His service as a district judge was terminated on September 16, 2022, when he was elevated to the United States Court of Appeals for the Ninth Circuit.
+His service as a district judge was terminated on September 16, 2022, when he was elevated to the court of appeals.

 Court of appeals service

-On April 13, 2022, President Joe Biden announced his intent to nominate Mendoza to serve as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+On April 13, 2022, President Joe Biden announced his intent to nominate Mendoza to serve as a United States circuit judge for the Ninth Circuit.
 On April 25, 2022, his nomination was sent to the Senate.
-President Biden nominated Mendoza to the seat to be vacated by Judge M. Margaret McKeown, who will assume senior status upon confirmation of a successor.
+President Biden nominated Mendoza to the seat to be vacated by Judge M. Margaret McKeown, who announced her intent to assume senior status upon confirmation of a successor.
 On May 11, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
-On June 9, 2022, his nomination was reported out of committee by an 11–9–2 vote.
+On June 9, 2022, his nomination was favorably reported by the committee by an 11–9–2 vote.
+On September 6, 2022, Majority Leader Chuck Schumer filed cloture on his nomination.
 On September 8, 2022, the United States Senate invoked cloture on his nomination by a 48–43 vote.
 On September 12, 2022, his nomination was confirmed by a 46–40 vote.
 He received his judicial commission on September 15, 2022.
-He is the first Hispanic judge from Washington to serve on the 9th Circuit.
+He is the first Hispanic judge from Washington to serve on the Ninth Circuit.